resheku/my-awesome/README.md

 - [forbesmyester/esqlate](https://github.com/forbesmyester/esqlate) - Build minimum viable admin panels quickly with just SQL
 - [gchq/CyberChef](https://github.com/gchq/CyberChef) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis
 - [gionkunz/chartist-js](https://github.com/gionkunz/chartist-js) - Simple responsive charts
+- [github/dmca](https://github.com/github/dmca) - Repository with text of DMCA takedown notices as received.
+GitHub does not endorse or adopt any assertion contained in the following notices.
+Users identified in the notices are presumed innocent until proven guilty.
+Additional information about our DMCA policy can be found at
 - [golden-layout/golden-layout](https://github.com/golden-layout/golden-layout) - A multi window layout manager for webapps
 - [i5ik/Diskernet](https://github.com/i5ik/Diskernet) -  💾 Diskernet - An internet on yer disk.
 Full text search archive from your browsing and bookmarks.
 Weclome! to the Diskernet:  Your preferred backup solution.
 It's like you're still online!
 Disconnect with Diskernet, an internet for the post-online apocalypse.
 Or the airplane WiFi.
 Or the site goes down.
 Or ...
 You get the picture.
 Get Diskernet.
 80s logo.
 Formerly 22120 (project codename)
 - [impress/impress.js](https://github.com/impress/impress.js) - It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
 - [instantpage/instant.page](https://github.com/instantpage/instant.page) - Make your site’s pages instant in 1 minute and improve your conversion rate by 1%
 - [ipython-contrib/jupyter_contrib_nbextensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) - A collection of various notebook extensions for Jupyter
+- [jakearchibald/svgomg](https://github.com/jakearchibald/svgomg) - Web GUI for SVGO
 - [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  Now we have become very big, Different from the original idea.
 Collect premium software in various categories.
 - [jhlyeung/rumin-web-clipper](https://github.com/jhlyeung/rumin-web-clipper) - Web clipper browser extension for saving highlights, screenshots, and automatically extracting content from web pages.
 - [lockys/AwesomeSearch](https://github.com/lockys/AwesomeSearch) - :mag: Search all awesome lists in one second.